-The Declaration of Independence is a list of grievances against the King of England, intended to justify separation from British rule.
-Declared on July 4, 1776, it officially announced the colonies’ separation from Great Britain.
+To establish oneself as a Nation free from abusive governance, it must be officially declared.
+The Declaration of Independence is a statement of separation from British rule, plus a list of grievances against the King of England intended to justify separation.
+Issued on July 4, 1776, this Declaration officially announced the colonies’ separation from Great Britain.
 By this time, warfare had already begun.

-The Revolutionary War is the fountainhead of a philosophical era now referred to as American Enlightenment, which applied scientific reasoning to politics, science, and religion.
+The Revolutionary War marks the fountainhead of a philosophical era now referred to as American Enlightenment, which applied Scientific Reasoning to politics, science, and religion.
 It derived many of its ideas about democracy from European philosophers’ accounts of American Indian governmental structures, as they were brought back to Europe from the earliest settlers.
 Concepts of freedom and modern democratic ideals were born in “Native American wigwams”.
 America saw a consensus on a “pursuit of happiness” based political structure, based in large part on Native sources.

 After Independence was gained from Britain, Representatives from the Colonies were inspired to create an entirely new form of Government based on the philosophies of Liberalism and Republicanism, both keystones of the American Enlightenment period.